Ready To Try Therapy? Pros And Cons Of Using A Therapy App

 They are convenient

 Therapy sessions can be unaffordable for some people.
-The average cost of a session can be as much as $150 or more, depending on where you live.
+The average session cost can be as much as $150 or more, depending on where you live.
 If you don't have health insurance that helps cover some or all of the cost of this, the idea of forking out the money that you need can be overwhelming.

 Therapy apps make a licensed professional more affordable.
-Most therapy apps will have several different plans that you can choose from, and many people find that the cost is half of what in-person therapy would cost them.
+Most therapy apps will have several different plans you can choose from, and many people find that the cost is half of what in-person therapy would cost them.
+Apps without the advent of a licensed professional can be even cheaper but won’t offer the same scope of service.

 They remove the physical barrier